 Golden Identification (Golden ID) Program

-Students who are interested in participating in this program must first be admitted to the university.
+Students who are interested in participating in this program must first be admitted to UMD.
 They can apply through the Office of Undergraduate Admissions.
-The appropriate application fee will be accessed.
+The appropriate application fee will be assessed.

 Additional information on how to apply may be obtained from the Office of Undergraduate Admissions at 301.314.TERP (8377).
 The Office of the Registrar website provides additional information about the Golden ID Program.

 Applicants who qualify for admission but do not desire to work toward a baccalaureate degree may be admitted as non-degree seeking students.

 Non-degree seeking students who have received a baccalaureate degree are advised that no credit earned while enrolled may be applied at a later date to a graduate program.
 These post-baccalaureate students may enroll in undergraduate courses for which they possess the necessary prerequisites, but may not enroll in courses restricted to graduate students only.
 Students who wish to take courses at the graduate level (600 and above) must contact the Graduate School for information concerning admission requirements for Advanced Special Student status.